danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/sfdc/base/sfdc_base_doc.md

 {% docs sfdc_quote_source %}

 This table contains data on Zuora quotes generated for opportunities.
-This provides the SSOT mapping between opportunities and subscriptions.
+This provides the SSOT mapping between opportunities and subscriptions for quotes where `status = 'Sent to Z-Billing'` and `is_primary_quote = TRUE`
+.
 {% enddocs %}

 {% docs sfdc_recordtype_source %}